Ktor 3.1.3 Help

 Examine the project

-It isn't immediately clear by looking at the project structure, but the server folder is one of three Kotlin modules in the project.
+The server folder is one of three Kotlin modules in the project.
 The other two are shared and composeApp.

 The structure of the server module is very similar to that produced by the Ktor Project Generator.
 You have a dedicated build file to declare plugins and dependencies, and a source set containing the code to build and launch a Ktor service: